maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo3.md

 - *How many transcripts are annotated for this gene in Ensembl?
 Are they all protein-coding?*
 - *How many transcripts are annotated for this gene in NCBI Gene?
 Are they all protein-coding?*

+**Take-home messages from the above activity:** <br>
+- The role of identifiers in a database
+- The main gene identifiers used in core gene annotation databases such as NCBI Gene, Ensembl, and, for human genes, [HGNC](https://www.genenames.org/) symbols
+- The meaning of [MANE](https://www.ncbi.nlm.nih.gov/refseq/MANE/) flags in annotated transcripts

+❓ **A challenge for you**: *What is the official gene symbol (i.e., HGNC symbol) for the NUP475 gene?*

 # Gene Functional Annotations: Gene Ontology (GO) and KEGG